Category Archives: HMRC

 (To keep this simple, I’ve ignored some of the other complexities that arise, eg accounting periods for the self employed and the “80% test”.)

-“January” tax returns – my policy
+“January” tax returns – our policy

 January is traditionally thought of as the busy season for tax professionals.